-In 2016-2017, the median entry level salary of a college graduate across 10 different kinds of Bachelor’s degrees will be $62,000, according to a recent National Association of Colleges and Employers (NACE) survey.
-Considering that the median household income level in the United States was $56,516 in 2015, college graduates with bachelor’s degrees aren’t faring too badly, on the whole.
+In 2021, the median entry level salary of a college graduate across 8 different kinds of Bachelor’s degrees will be $62,000, according to a recent National Association of Colleges and Employers (NACE) survey.
+Considering that the median household income level in the United States was $59,000 in 2016, college graduates with bachelor’s degrees aren’t faring too badly, on the whole.
 In fact, the average salary for college graduates is up between 1% and 11% year over year, with some averages dipping during the COVID-19 pandemic.

-That said, whether you’re still a student or a recent grad, your entry-level pay is a big deal and probably generally feels like it could always be more.
+That said, whether you’re still a student or a recent grad, your entry-level pay probably feels like it could always be more.
 Not only do many of us have student loans to pay off, but we also face realities like rising living expenses and dreams of financial independence.
-After all, it’d be nice to have a bigger apartment, or simply be able to take a nice vacation once in a while.
-We found there are at least 5 factors that go into your entry level pay — and here, we break down how you can tweak these factors to make the income you want.
+We found there are at least five factors that go into your entry level pay — and here, we break down how you can tweak these factors to make the income you want.

-1. First, entry pay levels changes frequently based on market conditions.
+1. First, entry pay levels are frequently based on market conditions.

 As any post-recession graduate can tell you that the job market is sometimes hot, and sometimes not.
 For example, the graduating classes of 2009 and 2010 entered a very competitive job market after the Great Recession, and this probably hurt that group’s entry level salaries as a whole.
 The class of 2020 likely faced similar hurdles to getting paid the worth of their degree.
-Starting a job in a low market can sometimes impact pay even beyond the entry level years — as salaries are generally based on salary history, it can be hard to negotiate or reset their compensation levels as the economy improved.
+Starting a job in a low market can sometimes impact pay even beyond the entry level years — as salaries are generally based on salary history, it can be hard to negotiate or reset compensation levels as the economy improved.

 2. Entry level salaries also generally depend on location.

 We all know certain cities are more expensive to live in, and in some cases, salaries also adjust to the cost of living.
 People in the New York and San Francisco markets are generally compensated higher than their peers in other cities.
 In some cases, national employers simply pay a similar entry level salary across different offices.
-Taking this into consideration when planning your job can make it easier to save more if you work and live in a lower-cost city for that company.
+Taking this into consideration when planning your job can make it easier to save more, if you work and live in a lower-cost city for that company.

 3. What you studied in school matters — a lot.

 Every year, NACE surveys employers of recent graduates.
-Their most recent 2016 data shows that students who had bachelor’s degrees in engineering, computer science, math and engineering or business, all reported average salaries higher than the median entry level salaries across a broader spectrum of degree areas.
+Their most recent 2021 data shows that students who had bachelor’s degrees in engineering, computer science and math all reported average salaries higher than the average entry level salaries across a broader spectrum of degree areas.

-Conversely, for graduates studying education, humanities, social sciences and communications, average salary levels in 2016 were lower than the median entry level.
-For those studying education, for example, the average entry level, starting salary in 2016 was $34,891.
-Contrast this to the best paid graduates that year — those who studied computer science — who make more than double that amount, at $71,534.
+Conversely, for graduates studying business, humanities, social sciences, communications and agricutlure, average salary levels in 2021 were lower than the average.
+For those studying agriculture, for example, the average starting salary in 2021 was $54,857.
+Contrast this to the best paid graduates that year — those who studied computer science — who make $72,173.

 4. Your choice of job — regardless of what you studied — also matters.